 As we are all coming to terms with an issue of enormous scale and human impact, our thoughts are with everyone globally as we are confronted by the outbreak of coronavirus (COVID-19).

+Home is the foundation of good physical and mental health.
 Now that many people are finding themselves, and their families, home for longer periods of time, we wanted to pass along a few tips to show you how not to turn your home into an indoor chemistry experiment.

 Air cleaners (also called air purifiers) can be an important tool for reducing your exposure to airborne particulate matter and thereby reducing the health risks associated with that exposure.

 The COVID-19 virus has many similarities with the other corona-type viruses, plus those for the common cold and the flu.
 Therefore, routine preventive measures for those also apply to COVID-19.
 However, COVID-19 also has critically important differences.